istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

 external services from your mesh via an Istio edge component called _Egress Gateway_.
 However, there are cases when you must use an external, legacy (non-Istio) HTTPS proxy to access external services.
 For example, your company may already have such a proxy in place and all the applications within the organization may be required to direct their traffic through it.

 This example shows how to enable access to an external HTTPS proxy.
+Since access to HTTPS proxies is performed by the HTTP [CONNECT](https://tools.ietf.org/html/rfc7231#section-4.3.6) method, configuring traffic to an external HTTPS proxy is different from configuring traffic to external HTTP and HTTPS services.

 ## Before you begin